AI Automation

 4. The Re-Engagement Follow-Up for Lapsed Customers

 Every business has customers who used them once and disappeared.
 Maybe life got in the way, or they forgot about you.
 A simple re-engagement sequence can bring a surprising number of them back.
-Set it to trigger automatically for any customer who hasn't interacted with your business in 90 or 180 days:

 • Reference the last service or purchase by name to make it personal